 Have a backup plan

 Try to be flexible and prepare a backup plan, just in case things do not go as planned.
-My daughter was very excited about Halloween and even wore her costume to school, but when the time came to go trick-or-treating with her siblings, she was overwhelmed.
+My daughter was very excited about Halloween and even wore her costume to school, but when the time came to go trick-or-treating with her siblings, she became overwhelmed.

 It is okay if your child decides to stay home and hand out candy, needs to take a break during trick-or-treating or wants to head home early.
 Parents may also look for alternative activities that are just as fun.